asony03/Git-Bot/documents/process.md

 **Tasks completed before these 2 sprints:**

 - Github Integration : Implement event listeners
 - Slack Integration
 - API's for handling close/delete Issues and PRs
 - Bot skeleton setup
 - Github OAuth Integration
 - Programatically generate github events for the repository
 - DB Integration
 - Generate mocking data
 - Create mocking infrastructure / Unit Tests
 - Selenium tests- create / comment on issue
 - Selenium tests- create / comment on pull requests

 **Sprint tasks:**

+#### Amal
 - Story(3) API for toxicity Detection
+- Story(3) Add tests for new functionalities

+#### Siddu
 - Story(3) End to end flow for users to add/delete repositories monitored by the bot
+- Story(3) Create additional APIs required to handle the end to end flow of adding/deleting repositories monitored by the bot

+#### Sharique
 - Story(2) Update the Issue with the priority assigned from slack and update the slack message with a confirmation

-- Story(3) Add Event handlers for review comments.

-- Story(2) Create additional APIs required to handle the end to end flow of adding/deleting repositories monitored by the bot

 - Story(2) Add integration with Slack - Post on slack if bug is detected and allow user to assign Priority from slack
 - Story(2) Delete toxic comment once user click on delete comment on slack and update the message with a confirmation

-- Story(3) Manage and Update Scrum and project board

-- Story(3) Add tests for new functionalities
+#### Harsh
 - Story(5) Download issues data from Github archive and train the model

-- Story(5) Deploying the bot on AWS

 - Task(1) API for issue labelling